gabrbfreire/react-spring-quick-start/README.md

   </executions>
 </plugin>
 ```
-- Change nodeVersion and npmVersion to their respective versions on your enviroment
+- Change <nodeVersion> and <npmVersion> to their respective versions on your enviroment

+- Check this repository files for an example